mui/material-ui/docs/data/material/components/typography/typography.md

 ```

 :::info
-Fontsource can be configured to load specific subsets, weights and styles.
+Fontsource can be configured to load specific subsets, weights, and styles.
 Material UI's default typography configuration relies only on the 300, 400, 500, and 700 font weights.
 :::

 ### Google Web Fonts